GridlockNetwork/Resources/whitepapers/readme.md

 Exchanges are centralized entities with complete control over a user's funds and knowledge of the user's identities.
 Users are subject to arbitrary transaction delays and withheld assets based on the whim of the exchange.
 Furthermore, all assets are lost if an exchange is hacked[1], goes out of business, exit scams, or is otherwise shut down[2].
 Many exchanges have shut down in one of these ways, which has led to the saying "Not your keys, not your coins".
 The saying promotes storing of assets in personal wallets outside the oversight of exchanges.

 While crypto wallets give control back to the user, that control is a double-edged sword.
 Full control means a user is solely responsible for the management and security of their private keys.
 All assets vanish if a private key is lost or stolen.
 Most wallets do have backup mechanisms, namely mnemonic phrases, which allow users to recover lost keys.
 The problem here is the backup itself is still a single point of failure.
-If a user's mnemonic phrase is lost or stolen, all assets are unrecoverable.[3]
+If a user's mnemonic phrase is lost or stolen, all assets are unrecoverable.
+Crypto wallets are seriously lacking in usability.[3]

-Other solutions like hardware wallets, smart contract wallets, or multi-sig wallets add value in one way or another, but all still have problems with security and usability.
+Other solutions like hardware wallets, smart contract wallets, or multi-sig wallets add value in one way or another, but all still have problems with security and usability.[4][5]
 The community needs a solution that doesn't sacrifice privacy in the name of usability or usability in the name of security.

 ### Solution